andreterceiro/dio-mobile-meu-tudo--use-cases-with-hooks-in-react-native/README.md

 [React Dom, React Native and the core](images/react-dom-react-native-and-core.png)

-They differ in strategies to render components, but the solutuion at all have common strategies to, as example:
+They differ in strategies to render components and the strategies, but the solutuion at all have common strategies to, as example:

 - manage the components;
 - send a component from a place to another place;